High Sierra

 MOUNTAIN HAMLET The picturesque town of Markleeville (pop.
 187) is the largest metropolis in Alpine County, California’s least populated county.
 It makes a great base for fishing excursions and for soaking up the Sierra’s version of fall colors—the turning of the aspens. alpinecounty.com

-THE WILD, WILD WEST Possibly the Old West’s most notorious mining town, Bodie now exists in a state of “arrested decay” on a high, windswept plain northeast of Yosemite.
+THE WILD, WILD WEST Possibly one of the Old West’s most notorious mining towns, Bodie now exists in a state of “arrested decay” on a high, windswept plain northeast of Yosemite.
 It’s one of America’s most extensive ghost towns. www.parks.ca.gov/?page_id=509

 LAKE TAHOE SALMON RUN Salmon in Lake Tahoe?
 Yes, every autumn the kokanee salmon congregate by the thousands at the mouth of Taylor Creek on the south shore to make their spawning run upstream, drawing bears and mergansers to dine, and people to look on in awe.
 The site also has interpretive paths and a sunken aquarium that suggests you’ve descended beneath the surface of the creek itself. facebook.com/TaylorCreekVisitorCenter